Igigog/anomaly-modding-book/src/tutorials/animations/creating-hud-animation-in-blender.md

-# Creating HUD animation in Blender
+# Creating HUD Animation in Blender

 ___